Fee Monetization

 How It Works

 Apps have to be approved to participate in Fee Monetization and begin earning a share of the fees their apps generate.
-We'll provide the application process once Sonic launches.
+We'll provide the application process soon.

-The transaction fee breakdown will be as follows, which includes an innovative burn mechanism:
+The transaction fee breakdown is as follows, which includes an innovative burn mechanism:

 Transactions on Non-FeeM Apps